On the fifth Whitney cone of a complex analytic curve: Preliminaries

 \begin{theorem} \rm(\cite{briancon}, \textit{Th. $IV.1$}\rm) \textit{If $X$ is an analytic singular reduced complex curve, then $C_5(X,0)$ is a finite union of planes, each of them containing at least one tangent to $X$.} \end{theorem}

 We would like to describe more precisely how to find the planes of the cone $C_5(X,0)$.
-Inspired by the proof of Theorem \ref{BGG} in \cite[IV.1]{briancon}, we will provide a procedure to build the $C_5$-cone of a curve.
-For that purpose, in the next section, we introduce the notion of {\it auxiliary curves} associated to $(X,0)$ that will play a fundamental role in the proposed procedure.
+Inspired by the proof of Theorem \ref{BGG} in \cite[IV.1]{briancon}, and using the results of \cite{Krasinsky} we will describe a procedure to build the $C_5$-cone of a curve.
+For that purpose, in the next section, we introduce the notion of {\it auxiliary curves} associated to $(X,0)$ that will play a fundamental role in what follows.